kaleido-io/vault-plugin-secrets-ethsign/README.md

 First copy the binary to the plugin folder for the server (consult the configuration file for the plugin folder location).
 Then calculate a SHA256 hash for the binary.
 ```
-shasum -a 256 ./eth-hsm
+shasum -a 256 ./ethsign
 ```

 Use the hash to register the plugin with vault:
 ```
- ./vault write sys/plugins/catalog/eth-hsm sha_256=$SHA command="eth-hsm"
+ ./vault write sys/plugins/catalog/eth-hsm sha_256=$SHA command="ethsign"
 ```

 Once registered, just like in dev mode, it's ready to be enabled as a secret engine:
 ```
- ./vault secrets enable -path=ethereum -description="Eth HSM" -plugin-name=eth-hsm plugin
+ ./vault secrets enable -path=ethereum -description="Eth Signing Wallet" -plugin-name=ethsign plugin
 ```

-## Interacting with the eth-hsm Plugin
+## Interacting with the ethsign Plugin
 The plugin does not interact with the target blockchain.
-It has very simple responsibilities: sign transactions to submit to an Ethereum blockchain.
+It has very simple responsibilities: sign transactions for submission to an Ethereum blockchain.

-Create a new Ethereum account in the vault:
+Create a new Ethereum account in the vault by specifying a key name, `key1` in the following example:
 ```
 $ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{}' http://localhost:8200/v1/ethereum/accounts/key1 |jq
 {